 Under President G.W.
 Bush the U.S. federal government intensified its “war on drugs” targeting both patients and doctors across the state of California.

 Marc Emery, a Canadian citizen and the largest distributor of marijuana seeds into the United States from approximately 1995 through July 2005 was on the FBI #1 wanted drug list for years and was eventually indicted by the U.S. DEA.
 He was extradited from Canada for trial in the U.S. in May 2010.

 President Obama made steps toward ending the very unsuccessful 20-year “war on drugs” initiated during the Reagan administration by stating that individual drug use is really a public health issue, and should be treated as such.
 Under his guidance, the U.S. Justice Department announced that federal prosecutors will no longer pursue medical marijuana users and distributors who comply with state laws.

 Marc Emery of Vancouver, BC, Canada, was sentenced on September 10 in a U.S. District Court in Seattle to five years in prison and four years of supervised release for “conspiracy to manufacture marijuana” (e.g. selling marijuana seeds)

-Proposition 19 to legalize marijuana in California is placed back on the ballet (named The Regulate, Control and Tax Cannabis Act of 2010).
-Current voter poles suggest that the proposition has about 50% population support and will likely win or lose by a margin of only 2%.
+Proposition 19 to legalize marijuana in California is placed back on the ballot (named The Regulate, Control and Tax Cannabis Act of 2010).
+Current voter polls suggest that the proposition has about 50% population support and will likely win or lose by a margin of only 2%.

 Just weeks before the November 02 California election on Prop.
 19 Attorney General Eric Holder said federal authorities would continue to enforce U.S. laws that declare the drug is illegal, even if voters approve the initiative, stating “we will vigorously enforce the (Controlled Substances Act) against those individuals and organizations that possess, manufacture or distribute marijuana for recreational use.”